10goto20/seltzer/README.md

 TARGET,REPORTNAME,USERNAME,PASSWORD,CONFIGURATION,RESOURCE

-TARGET		The individual target to scan - REQUIRED.
+<br/>TARGET		The individual target to scan - REQUIRED.
-REPORTNAME	The name used to create the report files - MUST BE UNIQUE PER TARGET - REQUIRED.
+<br/>REPORTNAME	The name used to create the report files - MUST BE UNIQUE PER TARGET - REQUIRED.
-USERNAME	The username for credentialed scans - OPTIONAL.
+<br/>USERNAME	The username for credentialed scans - OPTIONAL.
-PASSWORD	The password for credentialed scans - OPTIONAL.
+<br/>PASSWORD	The password for credentialed scans - OPTIONAL.
-CONFIGURATION	The named configuration to use for the scan.
+<br/>CONFIGURATION	The named configuration to use for the scan.
 Only named configurations are supported at this time - OPTIONAL.
-RESOURCE	The resource pool to use for the scan.
+<br/>RESOURCE	The resource pool to use for the scan.
 Only named configurations are supported at this time - OPTIONAL.

 Example targets file: